 Analytics: Access your advertising data, including your campaigns, audiences, business and ad account information (such as account name, ID, and creation date, business name, timezone, and users), ad account and user settings (such as notification email, contact phone number and extensions, industry type, email subscription settings, and tax settings), and creatives and media.

 Campaign and account management: Access your advertising data as described above, create and manage your advertising data (such as media, creatives, campaigns, and audiences) for you, and manage your account (such as account name, industry type, account and user settings, etc.).

 Learn more about granting access to your X Ads account with multi-user login.

 OAuth 2.0 User Context

 OAuth 2.0 User Context enables a developer to set more granular access for their app.
 Apps using OAuth 2.0 User Context may may ask for permissions in the following categories:

-Read permissions define what an app can see in your Twitter account.
+Read permissions define what an app can see in your X account.
 For example, an app may ask permission to view things like:

-- All the Tweets and Spaces you can view, including Tweets from protected accounts.
+- All the posts and Spaces you can view, including posts from protected accounts.

 - People who follow you and people you follow.

 - Accounts you've muted and blocked.